fschulze/mr.developer/README.txt

 Revision support
 ----------------

-It is possible to check out a specific revision/branch/tag or a combination of such instead of following HEAD.
+Preliminary support to check out specific revisions existr.
 So far this has only been implemented for git.

 Valid ``revspec``s are: